United Way 211

 To use the 211 services, just dial 2-1-1 or search our database of providers online.
 United Way 211 is for non-emergency assistance only.
 In these cases, 211 can be reached in Lee, Hendry, and Glades Counties at (239) 433-3900.

 Lee, Hendry, Glades 211

 Help Starts Here

-211 is an easy-to-remember three-digit telephone number that connects callers to a comprehensive helpline for information and referrals to health, human, and social service organizations within Lee, Hendry, Glades and Okeechobee counties.
+211 is an easy-to-remember three-digit telephone number that connects callers to a comprehensive helpline for information and referrals to health, human, and social service organizations within Lee, Hendry, and Glades counties.
 Knowing where to begin is the first step to getting the help you need.

 EVERY HOUR OF EVERY DAY, SOMEONE IN OUR COMMUNITY IS SEARCHING FOR HELP OR SERVICES – housing, food, financial assistance, relief from abuse, family issues, depression, childcare, etc., but navigating the maze of city, state and non-profit agencies can be overwhelming and confusing.